Small nucleolar RNA TBR7

 snoRNA TBR7 belongs to the C/D box class of snoRNAs which contain the conserved sequence motifs known as the C box (UGAUGA) and the D box (CUGA).
 Most of the members of the box C/D family function in directing site-specific 2'-O-methylation of substrate RNAs.

 TBR7 was one of seventeen snoRNAs identified in Trypanosoma brucei by immunoprecipitation with anti-fibrillarin antibodies.
-It is predicted to guide the 2'O ribosose methylation of 18s ribosomal RNA (rRNA).
+It is predicted to guide the 2'O ribosome methylation of 18s ribosomal RNA (rRNA).

 Together with TBR5 and TBR17 it is a part of a tandemly repeated snoRNA gene cluster, located within the spliced leader RNA (SLA).
 The cluster genes are produced as polycistronic RNA.